hm-lang/core/proposals/README.md

 }
 ```

-TODO: do we even really want a `fallThrough` keyword?  it makes it complicated that it
+TODO: do we even really want a `fall_through` keyword?  it makes it complicated that it
 will essentially be a `goto` because fall through won't work due to the check for string
 equality.